Galieve/benchbase-histories/README.md

 bash artifact-scripts/smoke-test.sh
 ```

-The results of each experiment appear in the folder ``results/testFiles/$experiment``.
+The outcome of each experiment appears in the folder ``results``.
+For example, the configuration files for the first part of the smoke test, ``Smoke-Test-Sessions``, appear in ``results/config/Smoke-Test-Sessions``whereas all data of the experiment appears in ``results/testFiles/Smoke-Test-Sessions``.

 **Notes**